Sukhdev Singh Dasuwal: Attacks on Nirankaris

-One of Babbar Khalsa's earliest activities was the killing of Nirankari Shaadi Lal by Sukhdev Singh Babbar and Kulwant Singh Nagoke.

-Babbar Khalsa claimed responsibly for killing the Nirankari head Gurbachan Singh on 24 April 1980.
+In the period following the Nirankari clash and until Operation Blue Star Sukhdev led BKI in committing a targeted killing program against Nirankaris and anyone suspected of supporting the Nirankaris.
+In 1984 Sukhdev publicly claimed responsibility for killing 35 Nirankaris and later in the same year 78 Nirankaris.

-In 1981 Babbar Khalsa split between members in foreign nations under Tawlinder Singh and members in India under Sukhdev Singh Babbar who was made overall head.
+In 1981 BKI split between members in foreign nations under Tawlinder Singh and members in India under Sukhdev who was made overall head.
 Sukhdev said no unlawful activity will be done outside of India.
-The first unit of Babbar Khalsa International was founded in Canada in 1981.
+The first unit of BKI was founded in Canada in 1981.
 This organisation has a presence in the United States, Canada, UK, Germany, France, Belgium, Norway, Switzerland and Pakistan.
-Babbar Khalsa International became a major participant in Khalistan movement under his guidance and participated in hundreds of operations against Indian security forces and remained active in several Indian states.
+BKI became a major participant in Khalistan movement under his guidance and participated in hundreds of operations against Indian security forces and remained active in several Indian states.

-One of Babbar Khalsa's earliest activities was the killing of Nirankari Shaadi Lal by Sukhdev Singh Babbar and Kulwant Singh Nagoke.
+One of BKI's earliest activities was the killing of Nirankari Shaadi Lal by Sukhdev and Kulwant Singh Nagoke.
 He was the President of Anandpur Sahib Municipality and one of the Nirankari seven stars.

-On 9 September 1981, Lala Jagat Narain was assassinated.
-Jagat was a former Punjab Legislative Assembly member and a former Member of Parliament.
-He was also the founder of Hind Samachar.
-Jagat was an outspoken critic of Jarnail Singh Bhindranwale and of the Khalistan movement.
-Jagat also had portrayed the Sikh gurus as "lovers of wine and women".
-Babbar Khalsa claimed responsibility.

-On 16 October 1981, Sukhdev and fellow Babbar Khalsa members attacked Niranjan Singh who was a Nirankari and Indian Administrative Service officer.
+On 16 October 1981, Sukhdev and fellow BKI militants attacked Niranjan Singh who was a Nirankari and Indian Administrative Service officer.
 He was the Deputy Commissioner of Gurdaspur.
 He was a key accused in the 1978 Sikh-Nirankari clash.
 Niranjan managed to survive the attack in an injured state, but his brother was killed.

-On 23 October 1981, Babbar's killed the Sarpanch of Pannchata Mohinder Pal.

-On 16 November 1981, 2 Babbar Khalsa members on motorcycles under Sukhdev Singh Babbar killed Parhal Chand the Nirankari head of Kapurathala district.
-He was one of the seven Nirankari stars.
+On 16 November 1981, 2 BKI militants on motorcycles under Sukhdev killed Parhal Chand the Nirankari head of Kapurathala district.
+He was one of also the seven Nirankari stars.
 In the killing, Chand's father was killed and his brother was injured.

-On 22 May 1982, Babbar Khalsa members opened fire directed at Nirankari's in Patti killing 4 and injuring many more.
+On 22 May 1982, BKI militants opened fire directed at Nirankari's in Patti killing 4 and injuring many more.

-On 27 October 1982, Surinder Singh Sodhi, Babbar Khalsa members and Labh Singh killed Resham Singh.
-Resham was the Sant Nirankari head of Hoshiarpur District and 1 of the 7 stars.
-Babbars, Sodhi and Labh Singh had disguised themselves as police.
-They had approached Resham posing as officers who just wanted to chat.
-As Resham was talking about Bhindranwale, supposedly negatively, Babbars, Labh Singh and Sodhi pulled out stenguns and opened fire killing him instantly.
-It is said that Babbars, Sodhi and Labh Singh fled on a Royal Enfield Bullet and fired victory shots.

-On 10 September 1983, Babbar's killed Kulwant Singh the Nirankari head of Faridkot.
+On 10 September 1983, Sukhdev killed Kulwant Singh the Nirankari head of Faridkot.

-In 1984 Sukhdev Singh Babbar claimed responsibility for the killing of 76 Nirankaris.
+Split from Jaranil Singh Bhindranwale and aftermath

+Sukhdev had initially aligned himself with Jaranil Singh Bhindranwale, but formed a closer alliance with Harchand Singh Longowal and the Akali Dal who had a falling out the Bhindranwale in 1983.
+Sukhdev led the BKI to confronting and occupying the Guru Nanak Niwas from Bhindranwale who reloacted to the Akal Takht.
+Sukhdev served as Longowal's personal guard and arm against Bhindranwale until Operation Blue Star.
+The BKI force, numbering around 150, took posts against the Indian Army during the operation while Sukhdev himself escaped.